USGCRP/gcis-sync/README.md

 gcis-sync
 =========

-Synchronize data in the GCIS with various sources, such as dx.doi.org.
+Synchronize data in the GCIS with various sources, such as dx.doi.org, ECHO, CEOS, PO.DAAC.

 See sync.pl for usage.